DellieKate/travelApp-project-back-end/README.md

 Repo link: https://github.com/DellieKate/travelApp-project-back-end

 Back End Deployment link: https://travelapp-project-back-end.onrender.com
-                        DreamTravel (custom name)

-This project is part of a full-staack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to explore cities, activities, and travel essentials for different countries.
+This project is part of a full-staack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows vax to explore cities, activities, and travel essentials for different countries.
 It includes features for creating, reading, updating and deleting (CRUD) travel-related data.

 # Table of Contents
 1. [Project Overview](#project-overview)